folkertvanheusden/lock_trace/README.md

 ------------
 analyze.py needs the '/usr/bin/eu-addr2line' program from the 'elfutils' package.
 Also lock_tracer.cpp requires 'libc6-dev'
-and 'libjansson-dev' packages to build.
+and 'libjansson-dev' (glibc-devel and jansson-devel on rpm systems) packages to build.

 building